 Card debt tops pre-recession levels, shows no sign of slowing

-Americans’ credit card debt has never been higher.
-The Federal Reserve shows that revolving debt (made up mostly of credit card debt) has reached $1.058 trillion, as of January 2019.
-That’s above the peak from 2008, and it is light-years beyond the $281 billion that we saw 25 years ago in January 1993.
+Americans’ credit card debt is at near-record highs.
+It dipped slightly in March, the most recent month for which we have data, but the upward trend is widely expected to continue in the future.
+The Federal Reserve shows that revolving debt (made up mostly of credit card debt) now stands at $1.057 trillion, as of March 2019.
+That’s just slightly below February’s all-time record high, but it is well above the peak from 2008, and it is light-years beyond the $281 billion that we saw 25 years ago in January 1993.

 Card debt showed hockey-stick growth until the financial collapse in 2008, when revolving debt fell from more than $1 trillion in the summer of 2008 to $832 billion in April 2011.
 But, as you can see in the chart below, the hockey stick has since returned.
-Now, with the most recent Fed report showing another jump in January 2019, there’s no reason to think that debt will do anything but grow in coming months.
+Unfortunately, it looks as if it is here to stay, at least for a while.

 The big outstanding question is: How much and for how long can credit card debt rise before we see real signs of trouble, such as spikes in late payments?
 As you’ll see further down the page in the section about delinquencies, we’re not there yet, but it can’t keep rising forever.
 That debt is only going to get more and more expensive, especially when you consider the fact that interest rates just keep rising.